josh-collinsworth/joco-sveltekit/src/routes/blog/posts/pantone.md

 Trust me: it's no fun having to redo 300 logos because you didn't get the colors exactly right.
 So I decided to write this post in the hope of saving you some from some of the pitfalls that I failed to avoid.

 ## An explanation of spot colors

 Let's refresh ourselves on the printing process.

-<Callout>Even the best process printers are mixing inks on the fly to create a limited range of color, and that can often result in inconsistency.</Callout>
+<Callout>Even the best process printers are mixing inks on the fly to create a limited range of color, and that can often result in&nbsp;inconsistency.</Callout>

 As you probably know, most color printers create color by mixing cyan, magenta, yellow and black inks.
 This is called CMYK, 4-color, or "process" printing (and by the way, the K in CMYK stands for "key," as the black color plate was once referred to as the key plate, in case you were wondering).
 Cyan plus magenta equals blue, magenta plus yellow equals red, and on and on.
 CMYK is very popular because it's cheap, and most colors can be recreated decently within the process printing color range, also known as a "gamut."